 NURSING SCIENCE NURSING PRACTICE "MIXED COURSES"

 NUR 240 NUR 230

 NUR 320 and NUR 324 NUR 340

 NUR 330 and NUR 334 NUR 344

 NUR 420 and NUR 424 NUR 460

 NUR 440 and NUR 444

-DYAD (courses to be take n together)
+DYAD (courses to be taken together)

-C. If a student earns a grade lower than 75 (C-) on an examination in any of the above courses, there will be one opportunity to take a "second examination".
-Students may take only one (1) "second examination" in any given course that is a "dyad," "nursing practice" or "mixed" course.

-- D. Should a student: - 1. earn less than 75 (C-) on a "second examination" or - 2. have a second instance of a grade below 75 (C-) on any course examination, the highest possible final course grade for that student is a "D+" and the student may not continue with the practice experience or nursing-dyad component in the course; the student may not take any further examinations.
-Depending upon the point within the semester , the student may be able to withdraw from the course according to deadlines specified in the TCNJ Undergraduate Bulletin. - E. When the nursing course includes a college laboratory and/or a clinical practice experience, both the classroom and the college laboratory and/or clinical practice experiences must be passed.
+- DYAD (courses to be taken together) - C. If a student earns a grade lower than 75 (C-) on an examination in any of the above courses, there will be one opportunity to take a "second examination".
+Students may take only one (1) "second examination" in any given course that is a "dyad," "nursing practice" or "mixed" course. - D. Should a student: - 1. earn less than 75 (C-) on a "second examination" or - 2. have a second instance of a grade below 75 (C-) on any course examination, the highest possible final course grade for that student is a "D+" and the student may not continue with the practice experience or nursing-dyad component in the course; the student may not take any further examinations.
+Depending upon the point within the semester, the student may be able to withdraw from the course according to deadlines specified in the TCNJ Undergraduate Bulletin.